 - Resources: Resources are instances of services that you create, like virtual machines, storage, or SQL databases.

-You will manage resource groups through the “Azure Resource Manager”.
-Benefits of the Azure Resource Manager include the ability to manage your infrastructure in a visual UI rather than through scripts; tagging management; deployment templates; and simplified role-based access control.
+You will manage resource groups through the “Azure Resource Manager”, which is the management layer for your resources.
+Benefits of the Azure Resource Manager include the ability to manage your infrastructure through declarative templates rather than through scripts; tagging management; deployment templates; dependency mapping; simplified role-based access control; and clarified cost management.

 You can organize your resource groups for securing, managing, and tracking the costs related to your workflows.